 Download and review our D&I Annual Report for detailed information regarding our ERGs and ENs.

 We have relationships with Career Opportunities for Students with Disabilities and actively recruit college graduates with disabilities.
-Our AT&T Advisory Panel on Access & Aging fosters relationships with our ERGs, including Ability (http://abilityerg.org/) and AT&T Veterans.
+Our Corporate Accessibility Technology Office helps AT&T make products and services accessible to people with disabilities.
+The AT&T Advisory Panel on Access & Aging fosters relationships with our employee groups, including Ability and AT&T Veterans.

 Training and Career Development